Astrac/mapsheet/README.md

 ## Installation

+### Requirements

 Some requirements to get started with development:

 * [NodeJS](http://http://nodejs.org/) with [npm](https://npmjs.org/) package manager
 * [Yeoman](http://yeoman.io/)
 * [PhantomJS](http://phantomjs.org/) - needed for tests, though it is possible to change the configuration and use any browser supported by karma

+### Project setup

 After installing node and yeoman you can clone the repository and run the commands:

     npm install
     bower install

+### Configuration

+Copy the app/scripts/config.example.js to app/scripts/config.js and put your Google OAuth2 Client ID to enable API access.

+You can access the API Console using this [URL](https://code.google.com/apis/console).

+### Grunt tasks

 Now to run the embedded server with livereload: